-Decomposable or triangulated or chordal graphs are of interest in many areas of mathematics.
-Our primary interest is in their role as the conditional independence graphs of decomposable graphical models and in particular, in schemes that traverse the space of decomposable graphs in order to sample from or maximize a given posterior probability distribution defined from observed multivariate data [2, 10, 9].
-It is often convenient with such methods to operate not on the graph itself, but on its derived representation as a junction tree, which raises the prospect of discarding the underlying graph and using the junction tree exclusively.
+It is often convenient in graphical modelling to operate not on the graph itself, but on its derived representation as a junction tree.
+This raises the prospect of discarding the underlying conditional independence graph entirely and defining MCMC schemes on the space of junction trees.
+As each junction tree uniquely defines a decomposable graph, this might avoid the expensive need to propose non-decomposable models.
 However, decomposable graphs have multiple equivalent junction tree representations and moreover the number is variable from graph to graph.
-Therefore, sampling the space of junction trees will over represent decomposable graphs with a large number of such representations.
-This can be corrected for if the number of junction trees for any particular decomposable graph can be evaluated and this is the primary motivation for the method we present here.
+Therefore, sampling the space of junction trees will over-sample decomposable graphs with a large number of such representations.
+This can be corrected for if the number of junction trees for any particular decomposable graph can be evaluated and this is the motivation for the method we present here.

 We begin by reviewing some definitions and standard properties of decomposable graphs and junction trees.
-For more complete information on these see [3] and [5], whose terminology we have adopted.
-We then consider the number of ways that sets of edges of a junction tree that correspond to the same clique intersection can be rearranged.
+For more complete information on these see Golumbic (1980) and Lauritzen (1996), whose terminology we have adopted.
+We then consider the number of ways that sets of links of a junction tree that correspond to the same clique intersection can be rearranged.
 These counts are then combined to give the total number of junction trees.
-Finally, we outline an algorithm that will take a junction tree and select an equivalent one uniformly at random from the set of all possible equivalents.
+A simple algorithm is then presented that will take a junction tree and select an equivalent one uniformly at random from the set of all possible equivalents.
+Finally, we discuss the computational complexity of our method showing that it is faster than existing algorithms, and outline potential junction tree sampling methods.